pthom/Cling_Repl_Demo/Readme.md

 * <a href="https://mybinder.org/v2/gh/pthom/Cling_Repl_Demo/master?filepath=examples%2Fnotebooks%2Fopencv_example.ipynb" target="_blank">Online / runnable REPL</a>  (Requires 1 minute to load : it is recommended to open this link in a separate tab)
 * [From you local clone of this repo](http://localhost:8888/tree/examples/notebooks/opencv_example.ipynb) (if you launched jupyter notebook on your computer or on the [docker container](Docker_xeus/Readme.md))

-### A session of C++ functional programming
+### A session of C++ showing functional programming with REPL

-This demo shows an example of a session functional programming in C++ using of A REPL (since a REPL is very adapted to functional programming).
+This demo shows an example of a session functional programming in C++ using a Read-Eval-Print-Loop (REPL).
+This mode of development is very adapted to functional programming.

 Below is an example, using [FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus) (a functional programming library for C++).
 FunctionalPlus provides an [API search engine](http://www.editgym.com/fplus-api-search/), similar to haskell's [hoogle](https://www.haskell.org/hoogle/).